blockchainsllc/in3-docs/docs/api-c.md

 ======================= =============
 ```

-## Module core
+## Module Core

-main incubed module defining the interfaces for transport, verifier and storage.
+Main Incubed module defining the interfaces for transport, verifier, and storage.

 This module does not have any dependencies and cannot be used without additional modules providing verification and transport.

 ### cache.h

-handles caching and storage.
+Handles caching and storage.

-storing nodelists and other caches with the storage handler as specified in the client.
-If no storage handler is specified nothing will be cached.
+Stores NodeLists and other caches with the storage handler as specified in the client.
+If no storage handler is specified, nothing will be cached.

 Location: src/core/client/cache.h